Alps 2 Ocean Cycle Trail: Kurow to Duntroon

-From Kurow, the cycle trail continues 23 km off-road to Duntroon, in an area well known for its limestone formations, Maori rock drawings and dinosaur fossils of the "Vanished World".
+From Kurow, the cycle trail continues 23 km off-road to Duntroon.
+The area contains limestone formations, Maori rock drawings and dinosaur fossils.

 Duntroon to Oamaru

 The last section partly follows the Vanished World trail and past the Elephant Rocks on a mix of sealed public back roads and dedicated cycle trails.
 From Weston, the cycle trail follows an old railway line and enters Oamaru via the Oamaru Gardens.
 It finishes after 55 km at Friendly Bay, adjacent to Oamaru's Victorian Historic Precinct.